Rockland, Maine: History

+Early European settlement

-Abenaki Indigenous People called it Catawamteak, meaning "great landing place."
-In 1767, John Lermond and his two brothers from Warren built a camp to produce oak staves and pine lumber.
-Thereafter known as Lermond's Cove, it was first settled about 1769.
-When in 1777 Thomaston was incorporated, Lermond's Cove became a district called Shore village.
-On July 28, 1848, it was set off as the town of East Thomaston.
-Renamed Rockland in 1850, it was chartered as a city in 1854.
+In 1767, John Lermond and his two brothers from Warren established a lumber operation, building a camp to produce oak staves and pine lumber.
+The area became known as Lermond's Cove and was first permanently settled around 1769.
+When Thomaston was incorporated in 1777, Lermond's Cove became a district called Shore Village.

+Incorporation and municipal development

+On July 28, 1848, the area was set off from Thomaston as the town of East Thomaston.
+The community was renamed Rockland in 1850, reflecting its prominent limestone cliffs, and was chartered as a city in 1854.

+Industrial boom

+Lime industry dominance

-Rockland developed rapidly because of shipbuilding and lime production.
-In 1854 alone, the city built eleven ships, three barks, six brigs and four schooners.
-The city had twelve lime quarries and 125 lime kilns, with upwards of 300 vessels to transport the mineral to various ports in the country.
+Rockland developed rapidly due to its abundant limestone deposits and strategic coastal location.
+By 1854, the city operated twelve lime quarries and 125 lime kilns, making it the leading lime producer in the United States.
+The industry employed over 1,000 workers by 1886, with upwards of 300 vessels transporting the mineral to ports throughout the country.

+Shipbuilding and maritime commerce

+Shipbuilding flourished alongside the lime industry.
+In 1854 alone, Rockland built eleven ships, three barks, six brigs, and four schooners.
+The city maintained three or more shipyards, a marine railway, five sail lofts, and two boatbuilders.
+Maritime activity centered around fleets of Friendship Sloops that sailed between the harbor and fishing grounds across Penobscot Bay.

+Labor movement origins

-In March 1877, the Granite Cutters' International Union was formed in Rockland.
-It was one of the earliest craft unions in the United States and formed among the region's growing granite industry.
+In March 1877, the Granite Cutters' International Union was formed in Rockland, becoming one of the earliest craft unions in the United States.
+The organization emerged from the region's growing granite industry, which employed skilled stoneworkers alongside the dominant lime operations.

+Diversified manufacturing

-By 1886, shipbuilding was surpassed by the lime business, which had twelve manufacturers employing 1,000 workers.
-Nevertheless, Rockland had three or more shipyards, a marine railway, five sail lofts and two boatbuilders.
-Other industries included three grain mills, two foundries, three carriage factories, six lumber mills, two machine shops, three cooperies, one tannery, four granite and marble works, two boot and shoe factories, and four printing offices.
-Fishing was also important.
-Fleets of Friendship Sloops sailed between the harbor and fishing grounds across Penobscot Bay.
+By 1886, Rockland supported diverse industries beyond lime and shipbuilding, including three grain mills, two foundries, three carriage factories, six lumber mills, two machine shops, three cooperies, one tannery, four granite and marble works, two boot and shoe factories, and four printing offices.

+Tourism development

-The opening of the Knox and Lincoln Railroad in 1871 brought an influx of tourists.
-Inns and hotels were established to accommodate them, with the grandest being The Bay Point Hotel in 1889.
-With a commanding view near the breakwater, the resort offered every luxury and amusement.
-Renamed The Samoset Hotel in 1902, it was successful until the Great Depression, which began a slow decline.
-In the age of automobiles, travelers were no longer restricted to the limits of train service, but were free to explore elsewhere.
-Closed in 1969, the Victorian hotel burned in 1972.
+The opening of the Knox and Lincoln Railroad in 1871 transformed Rockland into a tourist destination.
+Hotels and inns were established to accommodate visitors, culminating in the construction of The Bay Point Hotel in 1889.
+Located near the breakwater with commanding views of Penobscot Bay, the luxury resort offered extensive amenities and entertainment.
+Renamed The Samoset Hotel in 1902, it operated successfully until the Great Depression.
+The rise of automobile travel reduced dependence on rail service, leading to the hotel's closure in 1969 and destruction by fire in 1972.
 A new Samoset Resort opened in 1974.